 FROM PADDOCK TO PARKLAND

-Beverley and Graham Thompson spent three decades transforming their Mt Wilson garden from a paddock to a parkland.
+Beverley and Graham Thompson spent three decades transforming their gorgeous Mt Wilson garden from a simple paddock to a glorious parkland.

 When the Thompsons first visited the Mt Wilson property that was to become their home in the NSW Blue Mountains, their responses could not have been more opposite.
 Beverley saw a block that was bare except for marauding masses of blackberries, bracken, thornbush and native undergrowth.